nextbysam/Saternal/docs/NATURAL_LANGUAGE_COMMANDS.md

 - User's input is captured in `confirmation_input` buffer
 - Input is still passed to shell so user sees what they type
 - When Enter is pressed, we check the buffer for y/n confirmation
-- If confirmed: clear the confirmation text with backspaces, execute commands
+- If confirmed: clear the confirmation text with backspaces, send newline, execute commands
-- If cancelled: clear the confirmation text with backspaces, clear UI overlay
+- If cancelled: clear the confirmation text with backspaces, send newline, clear UI overlay
 - If other input: exit confirmation mode, clear UI overlay, let shell execute it normally

 ### 4. Execution